 - Did you know the statement you made was false?

-If you have been charged with Perjury contact a specialist criminal lawyer today.
-Only after discussing the answers to these questions with your lawyer should you consider how you intend to plead to this charge
+If you have been charged with perjury, contact a specialist Criminal Lawyer today.
+After discussing the answers to these questions with your lawyer, you should consider how you intend to plead to this charge.

 The accused made a false statement;